xyproto/orbiton/README.md

 ## Known bugs

-* When elongating a long line (one that is already longer than the terminal width), the line will break at an unexpected location.
+* There may be remaining issue related to lines that are longer than the terminal width.
-* The horizontal scrolling is a bit experimental right now.
 * The smart indentation is not always smart.

 ## Hotkeys